E1lias1Z/QRCode_Gen/README.md

 which can be copied directly from the path panel at the top of the folder window, or by going to the "Properties" folder, and copying the path from the line 'Location'.

+By the way, "copy-paste" (the combination 'Ctrl + C' / 'Ctrl + V') in the program is available only with the English layout.

 If everything is entered correctly, then at the bottom of the program window a message about the successful generation of the QR code will be displayed.

+The executable file (qr_gen.exe) is located in the \ dist \ qr_gen folder